 “I am so humbled and grateful to be given this incredible opportunity.
 I am determined to make the most of it and bring back a wealth of knowledge to launch my career forward in South Australia.”

 Abbie Johnstone, 2016 Neil Curnow Award winner

-The Neil Curnow Award is available to final-year students and graduates under the age of 30 who have studied acting, theatre direction, technical production, or costume at Flinders University Drama Centre or TAFE SA’s Adelaide College of the Arts.
+The Neil Curnow Award is available to final-year students and graduates aged 30 and under.
 The purpose of the award is to support an emerging artist to undertake further study or career development in acting/theatre performance or direction.

 The award is made possible through the generous bequest of the late Neil Curnow, an extraordinary man of the theatre based in Adelaide.
 Following his impressive career as an actor, director, teacher and voice coach, Neil made a bequest through the Independent Arts Foundation to support emerging South Australian theatre people through this prestigious award.

-Valued at up to $7,000 for interstate study and $10,000 for overseas study, the award supports the recipient to undertake further study or an internship at a recognised institution.
-The award is facilitated by the Helpmann Academy on behalf of the Independent Arts Foundation
+Valued at up to $7,000, the award supports the recipient to undertake further study or an internship at a recognised institution.
+The award is facilitated by the Helpmann Academy on behalf of the Independent Arts Foundation.

 For more information: